ahmadbisry-1626/ahmadbisry-1626/README.md

-# 👋 Hello, I'm Ahmad Bisry
+# 🌟 Welcome!
+I'm Ahmad Bisry

-**Frontend Web Developer** | Transforming ideas into polished, responsive websites with clean designs and smooth performance.
+Hi there!
+I'm a **Frontend Web Developer** passionate about crafting beautiful, responsive, and functional web applications.
+🚀 Always learning and pushing my skills to the next level with modern web technologies.

+---

+## 🚀 About Me

-- 🎓 **Education:** Bachelor's degree in Informatics from Siliwangi University.
+- 🎓 **Informatics Graduate** | Siliwangi University
-- 🌱 **Currently Learning:** Advancing my skills in frontend development and exploring new technologies.
-- 💬 **Ask me about:** Frontend development, web design, and the technologies I work with.
+- 💻 **Currently Building:** Frontend projects with a focus on **Next.js** and **TypeScript**.
+- 🌱 **Learning:** Optimizing performance and accessibility in web development.
+- 🎯 **Fun Fact:** I love combining design and development to create seamless user experiences.

 ---